letsconnectvpn/lc-daemon/README.md

 # VPN Daemon

-We want to create a simple daemon that can be queried by the Let's Connect! portal, hereafter called portal.
+Simple daemon that provides a TCP socket API protected by TLS as an abstraction on top of the management port of (multiple) OpenVPN server process(es).
+The API exposes functionality to retrieve a list of connected VPN clients and also allows for disconnecting clients.

 ## Why?

-Currently we potentially have many OpenVPN processes to manage.
-The portal connects to every OpenVPN process directly using the OpenVPN management (TCP) socket.
-This works fine if the OpenVPN processes and the portal run on the same machine.
-If both the portal and OpenVPN processes run on different hosts this is less than ideal for security, performance and reliability reasons.
+On the VPN server we need to manage multiple OpenVPN processes.
+Each OpenVPN process exposes it management interface through a (TCP) socket.
+This works fine if when the OpenVPN processes and the VPN portal run on the same machine.
+If both the portal and OpenVPN processes run on different hosts this is not secure as there is no TLS, and inefficient, i.e. we have to query all OpenVPN management ports over the network.

 Currently, when using multiple hosts, one MUST have a secure channel between the nodes, which is something we do not want to require.
 A simple TLS channel